-- 1. Don't overload the dryer.
+- Don't overload the dryer.
 Load must be able to tumble freely for fastest, most wrinkle-free drying. - 2.
 Clean lint screen before each load.
-A build-up of lint on the screen can lengthen drying time. - 3.
-Don't overdry.
+A build-up of lint on the screen can lengthen drying time. - Don't overdry.
+Use an automatic cycle to help prevent overdrying.
 Remove load when dryer stops. - 4.
 Dry only full loads.
 Drying small loads wastes energy. - 5.
 Separate light from heavyweight fabrics for faster, more even drying.

 - 6. Wash and dry several loads consecutively.
 A warm dryer shortens drying time. - 7.
 Don't add wet items to a partially dried load. - 8.
 Don't open the dryer door unnecessarily.
 Warm air escapes from the dryer into the room. - Locate dryer in a warm area.
-Drying time is longer in unheated garages or utility rooms. - 10.
-Make sure the dryer is exhausted properly to the outside.
+Drying time is longer in unheated garages or utility rooms. - Make sure the dryer is exhausted properly to the outside.
 Keep exhaust duct clean and check flapper to make sure it opens and closes freely.